Brand Name Cytovene Common Name ganciclovir

 How should I use this medication?

-For prevention of CMV disease in transplant recipients, the length of treatment is determined by the doctor and depends on how long immunosuppressant medications are required.
+For prevention of CMV disease in transplant recipients, the recommended starting dose of ganciclovir is 5 mg per kilogram of body weight, given every 12 hours for 7 to 14 days.
+After this time, ganciclovir may be given once daily.
+The length of treatment is determined by the doctor and depends on how long immunosuppressant medications are required.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.